abra-code/replay/README.md

   After restructuring a playlist (especially removing a step that mutated earlier products), run once with --cache-refresh to re-execute everything and rebuild the manifest.

+  The per-file hash memoization (--cache-memo) records a content hash per file so that unchanged files are not read again.
+The two backends answer the same question but trust different things, because one of them writes to the very file it is memoizing and the other does not:

+    sidecar  A compact index in the cache directory, keyed by device and inode and validated against size, modification time, CHANGE time and file type.
+Nothing is written to the inputs, so it works on a read-only tree.
+Not touching the files is also what lets it check ctime, which closes the wrong skip described under "xattr" below wherever the filesystem keeps a real one (APFS and HFS+ do): utimes() is an inode metadata change, so a tool that restores mtime cannot restore ctime.
+On a filesystem that carries no true change time and derives it from the modification time, that guarantee degrades to the "xattr" one.
+             The index is machine-local, because inode numbers are, while the manifest beside it is shareable; --cache-hash selects a separate index file, so switching algorithms does not invalidate the other.
+It carries a checksum and is rebuilt from scratch if it fails
+             - that detects accidental corruption, NOT tampering: there is no key, so anyone who can write the cache directory can write a matching checksum, and can also crash a concurrent replay by truncating the index while it is mapped.
+Protect the cache directory with filesystem permissions.

-  The per-file hash memoization (--cache-xattr) trusts a file's inode, size and mtime: a rewrite that restores all three (a tool preserving timestamps, touch -r) is invisible to it, so the file can look unchanged and cause a wrong skip.
-Use --cache-xattr refresh (or off) when input files are rewritten with restored modification times.
+    xattr    The public.fingerprint.* attribute on each file, the format shared with the gate and fingerprint tools.
+Needs the files to be writable and briefly chmods read-only ones.
+It trusts a file's inode, size and mtime only: a rewrite that restores all three (a tool preserving timestamps, touch -r) is invisible to it, so the file can look unchanged and cause a wrong skip.
+Use --cache-memo-refresh (or off) when inputs are rewritten with restored modification times.

+  --dry-run reads the sidecar and never writes it, so a dry run leaves the memo byte-identical.
+With "xattr" the memoization is turned off for the run instead: that backend has no read-only mode, so any file that missed would have its record written (and a read-only file briefly chmod-ed) as part of the same pass.
+Turning it off costs a re-hash and keeps the dry run's promise to write nothing.

+  Cost, measured on a warm run whose declared world is one directory of 20000 files: sidecar 1.9 us per file, xattr 18.6 us (a getxattr syscall each), off 20.8 us (every file read and re-hashed).
+How much of that a run notices depends on how much of it is fingerprinting - a playlist dominated by process spawning sees no difference between the three.

-  With --sandbox, the cache directory is granted read-write in the sandbox automatically, and the per-file xattr hash memoization defaults to off: input trees are typically read-only under the sandbox, so every memoization write would be denied and logged as a sandbox violation.
-Unchanged files are re-hashed on every run instead - correct, just slower on large inputs.
-Pass --cache-xattr explicitly to override when the input trees are writable inside the sandbox.
+  With --sandbox, the cache directory is granted read-write in the sandbox automatically.
+The default sidecar memoization lives there, so it keeps working when the input trees are read-only.
+Choosing --cache-memo xattr under a sandbox means every memoization write to an input is denied and logged as a kernel sandbox violation; the run stays correct, just noisier and slower.

   --dry-run --cache reports [cache] HIT or [cache] MISS (<reason>) per cacheable action on stdout without executing or writing anything - a "what would rebuild" query (no summary line, since